andreisaioc/inflektion-back-end/job-file/readme.md

 2. php must have mbstring and mailparser extensions enabled (could be tricky to install, so i followed the tutorial in the guthub link, and worked with php 8.1) sudo apt install php-cli php-mailparse

+    I basically had to compile and build the extension manually, then move the so file, and enable it

 3. run the "php job.php" command from as a cronjob (crontab)